We earn a commission for products purchased through some links in this article.

 Despite this, most women still choose to have this early scan if it’s offered, as they find it so exciting to see the image of their baby, with his beating heart.
 Also, for many, this is the moment when the pregnancy becomes real.
 This early scan may be when the mum-to-be finds out that she’s having twins – or more!

 This is done between 11 and 13 weeks of pregnancy, and a collection of fluid under the skin at the back of a baby’s neck can be measured.
 All babies have some fluid, but in many little ones with Down’s syndrome and some other conditions, the nuchal translucency is increased.

-This scan is a screening test, meaning that it can estimate the risk of your baby having Down’s, but it can’t diagnose.
-If the result comes back ‘high risk’, you might then decide to have a diagnostic test such as amniocentesis or chorionic villus sampling.
+This scan is a screening test, meaning that it can estimate the chance of your baby having Down’s, but it can’t diagnose.
+If the result comes back and shows that it’s likely, you might then decide to have a diagnostic test such as amniocentesis or chorionic villus sampling to confirm.

 This is offered at around 18-20 weeks and the purpose is to check that your baby is developing normally.
 The sonographer will look at the structure of his bones and major organs, measure him and check the position of the placenta and the amount of fluid around him.

 If a problem is found or suspected, you’ll be told at the time of the scan and an appointment to have another scan with a specialist should be made within 72 hours.
-Around 15% of scans will need to be repeated for one reason or another; most problems that need repeat scanning are not serious.
+Around 15 per cent of scans will need to be repeated for one reason or another; most problems that need repeat scanning are not serious.

 Some women are advised to have extra growth-monitoring scans from around 28 weeks of pregnancy, if they have previously had a very small baby, are carrying twins or have high blood pressure – which can affect growth.